iaretechnician/barebones-masterserver-wiki/Introduction-To-The-Framework.md

 Having a server allows you to do all kinds of things - chats, authentication, "cloud saves", authoritative shops and etc. Even for simple things, such as "daily gifts", you'd need a server to make sure that a player doesn't hack the client to retrieve an infinite amount of free stuff.

-You could use a server to build a forum in your game, or a suggestions box. (these features are not in the framework, but you can use it to make them)
+You could use a server to build a forum in your game, or a suggestions box, or any number of other features (these features are not in the framework, but you can use it to make them)

+It doesn't matter if you work on a multiplayer or a single player game - there are a lot of benefits of having a central server either way.

 ## What is The Master Server (In General)